FMR7/docker-admin/README.md

 ### ⚙️ 1.
 Configure Environment Variables

-Edit the `docker-compose.yml` file and replace the placeholder values with your actual environment configuration:
+Edit the `docker-compose.yml` file and replace the placeholder values with your actual environment configuration.
+Only `DB` values and `SESSION_SECRET` should be changed:
 ```yaml
 environment:
   NODE_ENV: production